English Vinglish: Soundtrack

-Music Aloud rated the album 7/10 stating "Not in the same league as Ishaqzaade or his Coke Studio episode, but a neat score from Amit Trivedi, led from the front by 'Gustakh Dil' and 'Dhak Dhuk'."
-Milliblog reviewed it as a competent soundtrack from Amit Trivedi.

 Release

 Screenings at international film festivals

 In July 2012, English Vinglish was selected by the 2012 Toronto International Film Festival (TIFF) and scheduled for a world premiere at the coveted Galas section of the festival.
 Sridevi's comeback made it a highly anticipated film and all shows at TIFF sold out during advance booking.
 The premiere took place at the Roy Thomson Auditorium on 14 September and was attended by Sridevi, Mehdi Nebbou, R. Balki, Gauri Shinde and other members of the cast and crew.
 At the end of the premiere, the full-house audience gave a 10-minute standing ovation.

 After the Toronto premiere, some international media outlets hailed Sridevi as the "Meryl Streep of India".
 2 weeks later, America's entertainment weekly Variety wrote in its review of English Vinglish that it found Sridevi "[d]isarmingly charming in a manner that recalls Audrey Hepburn."
 English Vinglish was selected to be showcased in December 2012 at the Marrakech International Film Festival; it was screened to an audience of around 15,000 viewers and was attended by Sridevi, Shinde, Balki and Nebbou.

 In February 2013, English Vinglish was screened at the 63rd Berlin International Film Festival as part of Indo-German Film Week.
 Shinde conducted a screenwriting workshop and spoke about the film and women's rights in India.

 The film had its US premiere at the 36th Portland International Film Festival.
 Writer and critic David D. Levine praised the film, saying "[t]hough it's not a musical, strictly speaking, there's quite a bit of music and dance, and the film is laugh-out-loud funny and heart-rending by turns ...
 My favorite film of this PIFF.
 5 stars out of 5."
 In April 2013, English Vinglish was selected to play at the third Beijing International Film Festival and the International Film Festival of Panama.
 In May the same year, it won the 'Best Visiting Artist' award at the San Diego Film Festival.
 Andrew Friedenberg, director of the Cinema Society of San Diego announced that English Vinglish "dominated the voting".